 In Table \ref{tab:FRED}, we list the best-fit parameters by adopting the FRED model for our sample.
-We list the used time resolution of the count rate (counts/sec) lightcurve for each burst (Col. 2), the start and stop times of the selected pulses (Col. 3) and the corresponding significance $S$ (Col. 4), as well as the best-fit parameters for the FRED model (Col. 5-9) including the normalisation $I_{\rm p}$, the zero time $t_{\rm 0}$ which we fixed it to 0 for each case, the peak time $t_{\rm p}$ of the pulse, and the rise $r$ and decay $d$ time scale parameters.
-The reduced chi-squared $\chi^{2}$/dof (Col. 10), the Akaike Information Criterion (AIC) statistic (Col. 11), and the Bayesian Information Criterion (BIC) statistic (Col. 12) are also presented.
-Note that the goodness-of-fit (GOF) can be evaluated by calculating the reduced chi-squared statistic when the uncertainties in the data have been obtained.
-For a set of $N$ data points $ \lbrace x_{i},y_{i} \rbrace$ with the estimated uncertainties $\lbrace \sigma_{i} \rbrace$ in the $y_{i}$ values, one has chi-square $\chi^{2}=\Sigma^{N}_{i=1} \frac{(y_{i}-\hat{y_{i}})^{2}}{\sigma^{2}_{i}}$, and reduced chi-square $\chi^{2}_{\nu}=\chi^{2}/\rm dof$, where dof=($N-N_{\rm varys}$) is the degrees of freedom, $N$ is number of data points, and $N_{\rm varys}$ is the number of variables in the fit.
-The bad fits (large $\chi^{2}_{\nu}$ values) indicate that these pulses cannot be well-delineated by the FRED model.
-In Table \ref{tab:FRED}, AIC is calculated by $N \rm ln(\chi^{2}/N)+2N_{\rm varys}$ while BIC by $N \rm ln(\chi^{2}/N)+\rm ln(N) N_{\rm varys}$.
+We list the used time resolution of the count rate (counts/sec) lightcurve used for each burst (Column 2), the start and stop times of the selected pulses (Column 3) and the corresponding significance $S$ (Column 4), as well as the best-fit parameters for the FRED model (Columns 5-9) including the normalization $I_{\rm p}$; the zero time $t_{\rm 0}$, which we fixed it to zero for each case; the peak time $t_{\rm p}$ of the pulses; and the rise $r$ and decay $d$ time scale parameters.
+The reduced chi-squared $\chi^{2}$/dof (Column 10), the Akaike Information Criterion (AIC) statistic (Column 11), and the Bayesian information criterion (BIC) statistic (Column 12) are also presented.
+Note that the goodness of fit (GOF) can be evaluated by calculating the reduced chi-squared statistic when the uncertainties in the data have been obtained.
+For a set of $N$ data points $ \lbrace x_{i},y_{i} \rbrace$ with the estimated uncertainties $\lbrace \sigma_{i} \rbrace$ in the $y_{i}$ values, one has chi-square $\chi^{2}=\Sigma^{N}_{i=1} \frac{(y_{i}-\hat{y_{i}})^{2}}{\sigma^{2}_{i}}$, and reduced chi-square $\chi^{2}_{\nu}=\chi^{2}/\rm dof$, where dof=($N-N_{\rm varys}$) is the degrees of freedom, $N$ is the number of data points, and $N_{\rm varys}$ is the number of variables in the fit.
+The bad fits (large $\chi^{2}_{\nu}$ values) indicate that these pulses cannot be well delineated by the FRED model.
+In Table \ref{tab:FRED}, AIC is calculated by $N \rm ln(\chi^{2}/N)+2N_{\rm varys}$, and BIC by $N \rm ln(\chi^{2}/N)+\rm ln(N) N_{\rm varys}$.